devleaks/storyrevealerjs/README.md

 animate your content.
 (Anything plugin is so generic that you can really stick anything in a slide' section)

-It also uses some JS libraries like animate.js, mustache, d3 (request and selection).0
+It also uses some JS libraries like animate.js, mustache, d3 (request and selection).

 Storyrevealer just started, so expect documentation, tests, and more examples in the following weeks.